2016 RAM 1500 Brake Rotors

 Can 2016 Ram 1500 rotors be resurfaced or do they need to be replaced?

-• Technician measures remaining thickness against stamped minimum
+• Technician measures rotor thickness against OEM minimum

-Do I need to replace rotors when I replace pads on my 2016 Ram 1500?
+Do I need to replace rotors when I replace pads on a 2016 Ram 1500?

 What are the signs of bad rotors on a 2016 Ram 1500?